Healthy Gait

 - Open the file

-Tutorials/Tutorial 4b - Gait at Different Speeds.scone
+Tutorials/Tutorial 4b - Fast Gait.scone

 To optimize gait for different target speeds, we can simply change the optimization criterion.
 In this case, we define the optimization criterion in the file Tutorials/data/MeasureGait15.scone